Objectives of The Academic Center for Excellence (ACE)

 How do I apply?

-- Regularly check your SJC e-mail for campus e-mails from The Academic Center (TAC) with application details
+- Regularly check your SJC e-mail for campus e-mails from The Academic Center for Excellence (ACE) with application details

 - Applications are also available in TAC, Room 326, Alfond Hall anytime